developerpeachy/100-days-of-code/README.md

 **Thoughts**: This was so good at first until i actually checked my logs and realised that lol they BROKE so im going to have a go at fixing this tomorrow.

 **Link(s) to work**: [Rosalie's website](https://rosalie.dev/)

+### Day 12: April 20, 2020

+**Today's Progress**: Fixed issues that accumulated over the weekend, fixed styling and published blogs

+**Thoughts**: This was so good to fix tonight! all weekend I was a bit devestated that it didnt work out as expected, after researching what went wrong, I soon realised that there were a lot of case typings and typos in some of the components.
+I thought that ES Lint would pick them up but I soon realised that I had two linting things working at the same time on my IDE.
+Finally fixed and published the changes.

+**Link(s) to work**: [Rosalie's website](https://rosalie.dev/)